 One of the most common career paths is becoming a Site Engineer.
 Site engineers are responsible for the day-to-day operations on construction sites.
 They supervise construction activities, ensure that the work is being carried out according to the plans and safety norms, manage labor and material on-site, and report progress to higher authorities.
 For diploma holders, this is often the first step into the construction industry, providing a rich, hands-on experience that sets the foundation for future career growth.

 Another important role is that of a CAD Technician or Draftsperson.
 Civil engineering relies heavily on accurate technical drawings, and CAD (Computer-Aided Design) technicians are the professionals who convert engineers’ concepts into detailed blueprints using software like AutoCAD, Revit, or STAAD Pro.
-At Puran Murti Campus, students are trained extensively in such software, making them job-ready and competitive for drafting roles in architectural and engineering design firms.
+At Puran Murti Vidyapeeth, students are trained extensively in such software, making them job-ready and competitive for drafting roles in architectural and engineering design firms.

 Graduates can also work as Estimators or Quantity Surveyors, where the primary responsibility is to calculate the amount of material, time, labor, and cost required for a construction project.
 These roles are critical to budget planning and cost control in projects.
 It’s a career path that requires both technical knowledge and attention to detail, and diploma students from Puran Murti often receive this training as part of their coursework and final-year projects.